Moving to the U.S.

 To assist you in learning more about U.S. customs policies and procedures, this guide includes contact information to the federal agencies that regulate the importation of goods.
 Many offer information and forms online, as well as printed brochures that are available free of charge.

 U.S. Customs has made a concentrated effort to reduce stolen vehicles entering and exiting the United States, so it is imperative to prove that you are the owner of any motor vehicle you import.
-To provide this proof, you will need your original title of ownership free of lien.
-If a lien is listed on the original title, an original lieu release or notarized original letter from the lien holder.
+You will need your original title of ownership free of lien.
+If a lien is listed on the original title, you will need an original lien release or notarized original letter from the lien holder.

 Before leaving your origin country, you may want to contact the Department of Motor Vehicles or similar agency to obtain a duplicate title as a backup.
 Your original title will be given to your authorized UniGroup Worldwide representative.
 UniGroup will courier the title to U.S. Customs.
 Customs will return the title to UniGroup Worldwide, who will return it to you at your destination address.